williamtorres1/Password-Hasher/README.md

 - [Technologies](#techs)
 ### Inspiration

 This project was based and inspired on this [project](https://blog.logrocket.com/building-a-password-hasher-in-node-js/), made by LogRocket.
+I've added Typescript, some validation to don't duplicate any accounts, HTTP Status Code for each endpoint, online database with mongo
 ### Why?

 I'm particularly very interested on information security, and storing passwords are included.
 So, google recommended this blog to me and here i am.